You can expect extreme highs and lows when you deliver for a gig economy app like Spark.

 It’s also a great demonstration of the power of tips.
 Pay from Spark was only $19.98, and tips were $22.15.
 Without the tips, many drivers would skip this order.

-To get over $1000 weekly, you would need to get 50 $20 orders or 33 $30 orders.
+To get over $1000 in a week, you would need to do 50 $20 orders or 33 $30 orders.
 Assuming you work 6 days per week, that’s around 6–9 high-paying orders per day.

 Those results are not typical.
 With base pay close to $8 and many drivers now struggling to get frequent orders, a $1000 week is unlikely.
 But it is possible!